1jour1vin

 Manuals

-Manual sorting and destemming, cold pre-fermentation maceration for 4 to 6 days at 10°C, fermentation with indigenous yeasts at low temperature then at 30°C, punching down and pumping over.
+Hand sorting and destemming, cold pre-fermentation maceration for 4 to 6 days at 10°C, fermentation with indigenous yeasts at low temperature followed by fermentation at 30°C, punching down and pumping over

 Livestock farming

-7 months at 65% in oak barrels (including 10% new barrels) then 2 months in stainless steel vats
+Aged for 7 months at 65% capacity in oak barrels (including 10% new barrels), followed by 2 months in stainless steel tanks

 Alcohol content